 • Packet Delivery Ratio

 Packet delivery ratio of the overall network is measured by the number of packets actually received, divided by the number of packets actually sent.
-If the packet delivery ratio is high, the routing protocol will be completer and more efficient.
+If the packet delivery ratio is high, the routing protocol will be complete and more efficient.
 Delivery Ratio is used in most of the transmissions at a constant rate.

 Packet Delivery Ratio = (Number of packets received / Number of packets sent) * 100%